0cjs/sedoc/app/docker.md

 Docker
 ======

-This covers configuration details; see [Docker Tips](docker-tips.md) for handy commands and the like.
+This covers configuration details.
+See also:

+* [Docker Tips](docker-tips.md) for handy commands and the like.
+* [Reference documentation] for complete documentation.
+* [Engine CLI] for `docker` command details.
+  (This provides a lot of information not in the manpages.)

 Terminology
 -----------